-Over 50 year ago, Elvis Presley popularized the song “Blue Suede Shoes.”
-Of course, he made it cooler that the original with his edgy snarl: “don’t you step on my blue suede shoes/Well, you can do anything, but stay off of my blue suede shoes.”
+Over 50 years ago, Elvis Presley popularized the song “Blue Suede Shoes.”
+Of course, he made it cooler than the original with his edgy snarl: “don’t you step on my blue suede shoes/Well, you can do anything, but stay off of my blue suede shoes.”
 He probably just didn’t know how to clean suede!

 Presley wasn’t the only one who had trouble with this.
 Many “sneaker-heads” of today’s culture also are over-protective of their Jordans, which retail over $200, on average.
 While keeping suede clean isn’t an impossible task, it certainly isn’t easy.

 Let’s learn how to clean suede using three simple methods to keep your suede shoes, jacket, couch or anything else you own made out of the velvety, yet pesky, material looking its best.